wasson-ece/zendesk-export/README.md

 * `users 123` - saves user with ID 123
 * `tickets all` - saves all tickets
 * `tickets 123` - saves ticket with ID 123
+* `orgs all` - saves all organizations
+* `orgs 123` - saves organization with ID 123

-You can download Users and Tickets, either all at once or a specific ID.
-Each user is contained in a separate JSON file.
+You can download Users, Tickets and Organizations, either all at once or a specific ID.
+Each user and organization is contained in a separate JSON file.
 Tickets are stored in a folder with their Comments, Attachments, and Voice Recordings.

 Regardless of method, data is exported as JSON files in the following structure and formats:

 ```
 data/
-    users/
-        {user.id}.json
+    organizations/
+        {organization.id}.json
     tickets/
         {ticket.id}/ticket.json
         {ticket.id}/